STEPS 6-10 TO PEAK PERFORMANCE AND PRODUCTIVITY (PART TWO OF A TWO PART SERIES)

 As manufacturers of any size utilize the ten simple steps to improve their operations, a fourth phase of the production process involves ongoing internal education.
 The goal of that education is to ensure shop personnel realize solutions to productivity issues do not always necessitate huge investments, high technology and expanded work forces.

 The lessons learned while improving an operation or a family of operations can be reapplied and expanded to include similar situations throughout an entire shop.
 These lessons can be supplemented with organised education such as the Seco Technical Education Program (STEP), a well-developed and practical program designed to familiarize users with the latest tooling systems and techniques.
 Combined with practical experience in process analysis and improvement, education is the key to establishing a culture of problem-solving and process improvement that will result in ongoing manufacturing success.
-To learn more about our educational offering visit our education pages.

 Inline Content - Survey